jacobemmerson/CMPINF0010/README.md

 # CMPINF0010

+## Our Team
-Jacob Emmerson
+- Jacob Emmerson
-Kareem Mohsen
+- Kareem Mohsen
-Will Smithgall
+- Will Smithgall

 ## Our Program